Rosaura Revueltas: Early life

-Rosaura Revueltas was born in Lerdo, Durango, Mexico in 1910 to the famously artistic Revueltas family and had three brothers who were artists: Silvestre Revueltas, a composer; José Revueltas, a writer; and Fermín Revueltas, a painter.
+Rosaura Revueltas was born in Lerdo, Durango, Mexico to the famously artistic Revueltas Sánchez family and had three brothers who were artists: Silvestre Revueltas, a composer; José Revueltas, a writer; and Fermín Revueltas, a painter.
 The family moved to Mexico City in 1921 and Rosaura enrolled in the Humboldt School, where she learned German and English.
 She also studied ballet and acting.

 After marrying German citizen Frederick Bodenstedt and having a son, Arturo, Rosaura opted for a profession in the arts.
 She initially took up dance, making her public debut in Carmen at Bellas Artes in 1945.
 She then participated in the Arte Folklórico Español production of La doma de la fiera (1945).
 She had her first acting success on stage in La desconocida de Arrás (1946).
 By 1950, she was starring in El cuadrante de la soledad.
 Although she continued to do theatrical work in the early 1950s, such as Edmundo Baez's play Un Alfiler en los Ojos (1952), she mostly turned her attention to film acting, culminating in her best-known film Salt of the Earth (1954).